Under 2 hours

 - Prepare the new drain tailpiece by attaching the nut and gasket as directed.

-- Put silicone gel on the underside of the sink flange.
+- Put silicon sealant on the underside of the sink flange.

 - Place the flange over the drain hole in the sink and screw the tailpiece to the flange from below.